When you buy through our links, we may earn a commission. Learn more.

 Another less likely cause could be from the source you bought your propane from.
 RVers can get propane from all over the place from traveling around and sometimes the propane mix just isn’t the greatest.

-There is also some speculation that the Ethyl Mercaptan that is added to propane to create an odor could also become an issue if too much is added to the propane.
+There is some speculation that Ethyl Mercaptan, which is added to propane to create an odor, could also become an issue if too much is added to the propane.

 What Do I Do If There’s Oil In My RV Propane Regulator or Propane Lines?

-When it comes to the RV propane regulator the easiest thing to do is to replace it.
-You aren’t going to be able to properly clean out the oil inside without damaging it.
+For an RV propane regulator, the easiest thing to do is to replace it.
+You won’t be able to properly clean out the oil inside without damaging it.

 Click here to see how to replace an RV propane regulator